VinnyStuff/pakman-challenge/README.md

 Challenge Pakman - Front-end Project
 ===========

+## Available at
+You can access this project at https://vinnystuff.github.io/pakman-challenge/

 ## About the Project
 The project consists of a client registration and management system, where the following operations can be performed: